immortaltw/CarND-Vehicle-Detection/writeup.md

 The other issue I had was that the classifier generates false positives.
 I use heatmap and adjust the threshold value and it helped.

-The pipeline might failed if the video is filmed at night or ranny day.
+The pipeline might fail if the video is filmed at night or rainy day.
 To make it more robust I think more image preprocessing is necessary.
-For example use more than one color space features.
-Also the sampling rate of HOG, bin size of histogram and many other combinations of parameters should also be tested to fit different scenarios.
+For example, use more than one color space features.
+Also, the sampling rate of HOG, bin size of the histogram and many other combinations of parameters should also be tested to fit different scenarios.

 Another potential improvement is to smooth out the bounding boxes.
-Because we already know that cars in the video move in a steady speed and known direction, we can leverage this fact and predict where the next boudning box should be.
+Because we already know that cars in the video move at a steady speed and known direction, we can leverage this fact and predict where the next bounding box should be.
 Combining the prediction with the result obtained from the classifier we should be able to get a pretty smooth result.